 Research and Data Services: Each year, AACN surveys all baccalaureate and graduate nursing programs as part of its work to maintain the Institutional Data System, a comprehensive databank reporting current statistics on student enrollments and graduations, faculty salaries and demographics, budgets, institutional resources, and other trends in baccalaureate and graduate nursing education.
 Several annual reports assist member schools in benchmarking efforts and making policy decisions.

 Special Projects: AACN actively seeks grant-funding to launch initiatives of special interest to nurse educators at member schools.
-These projects are currently focused on end-of-life nursing care, informatics, public health nursing, and quality and safety in nursing education.
+These projects are currently focused on end-of-life nursing care, population health nursing, and quality and safety in nursing education.
 AACN is working to advance the integration of the Clinical Nurse Leader (CNL) role into the healthcare delivery system while promoting the benefits of CNL certification.
 Other ongoing projects include advancing the adoption of nurse residency programs, facilitating the transition to the Doctor of Nursing Practice, and promoting support for the Consensus Model for APRN Regulation.
-AACN is also leading several initiatives to enhance diversity in the nursing workforce, including the Johnson & Johnson Minority Nurse Faculty Scholars program and the New Careers in Nursing Scholarship program.
-Also for students, AACN launched the Graduate Nursing Student Academy to provide free webinars and resources to those enrolled in master’s and doctoral programs and operates NursingCAS, the centralized application service for prospective nursing students.
+For students, AACN launched the Graduate Nursing Student Academy to provide free webinars and resources to those enrolled in master’s and doctoral programs and operates NursingCAS, the centralized application service for prospective nursing students.

 Certification: The Clinical Nurse Leader Certification Program is managed by the Commission on Nurse Certification (CNC), an autonomous arm of AACN, and governed by the CNC Board of Commissioners.
 CNC recognizes individuals who have demonstrated professional standards and knowledge through CNL certification.
 CNC promotes lifelong learning through CNL recertification.